Zhang Zhaoda: First Northern Expedition of Taijian

 That same year, Zhang Zhaoda attacked Xiao Kui of the Western Liang at his capital in Jiangling, which was supported by the Northern Zhou.
 He faced resistance from Xiao Kui and the Zhou general, Lu Teng.
 The Zhou army had built a fortified city on the south bank of the Xiling gorge called Anshu fort (安蜀城).
 To transport food supplies into the city, they had stretched a large rope across the river and wove it into a bridge.
 Zhang Zhaoda ordered his troops to make long halberds and placed them on the deck of his warships.
 They then used the halberds to cut the bridge from above, thus severing the enemy supply lines.
 Zhang carried out an assault on Anshu, and the defenders surrendered.

-As Zhaoda atacked Jiangling, however, he encountered stiff resistance from the Liang and Zhou forces.
+As Zhaoda attacked Jiangling, however, he encountered stiff resistance from the Liang and Zhou forces.
 He breached the Ningshuo dyke (寧朔堤) at Longchuan (龍川; in present-day Jiangling, Hubei) and flooded the city, but after Lu Teng came out from the west to fight, he suffered a defeat and was forced to withdraw.
 Along the way, Zhang attacked Qingni (青泥; in present-day Tianmen, Hubei), defeating the Liang general, Xu Shiwu (許世武) who was sent to reinforce the area.
 At the time, the Liang and Zhou had amassed a large number of ships in Qingni, so Zhang sent his subordinates Qian Daoji and Cheng Wenji on small boats to burn them.